I’ve never taken a poll, but I’d guess that worrying that we’re not not doing enough is the number one fear of homeschoolers.

 Different math programs have different strengths and weaknesses, but most standard math programs will meet these goals.
-(And it’s certainly true for my top elementary math recommendations: Math Mammoth, Singapore Math, RightStart Math, and Beast Academy.)
+(And it’s certainly true for my top elementary math recommendations: Math Mammoth, Singapore Math, RightStart Math, Beast Academy, and Math with Confidence.)

 This is so important that I’ll say it again: If you’re using a comprehensive math curriculum and teaching it thoroughly, most children will learn the skills they need to thrive in math, without any supplementing.